 My ideal partner will feel like a best-friend and coconspirator.
 They will lovingly challenge me, inspire generosity, and strike the balance between independence and merginess, strength and vulnerability.
 They must be witty enough to call me on my shit, but heart-centered enough to do it in a loving way.
 They will have a well-stocked tool box and know how to use its contents-but be okay with my having one too.
 I am a team-player, and have a deep desire to be with someone who both complements my strengths but can also collaborate on projects and visions.
 In addition, it is important to me that this person have some sort of regular physical practice that they do...be it martial arts, yoga, dance, or any sport that cultivates embodiment.
 And my perfect match will have a passion or calling in their life that puts a spark in their eye that matches mine.
 Did I mention canine-lover?

-Brownie points if you've done some personal growth work, which may include individual therapy or organizations/work such as the Human Awareness Institute (HAI), Landmark Forum, David Deida (who wrote "Way of the Superior Man"), Meditation retreats, Tantra, OneTaste, NonViolent Communication (NVC), Enneagram, Diamond Heart, Authentic World, Men's Circle, Mankind Project, Nation of Men, or any number of other groups that support insight, growth and development that are so prevalent in the Bay Area.
+Brownie points if you've done some personal growth work, which may include individual therapy or organizations/work such as the Human Awareness Institute (HAI), Landmark Forum, Hoffman Process, David Deida (who wrote "Way of the Superior Man"), Meditation retreats, Tantra, OneTaste, NonViolent Communication (NVC), Enneagram, Diamond Heart, Authentic World, Men's Circle, Mankind Project, Nation of Men, Momentum Men, Mens Rites Of Passage with Richard Rohr, or any number of other groups that support insight, growth and development that are so prevalent in the Bay Area.
 (And if you are wondering why I listed so many male oriented organizations, it's because the men I have met who have done personal work in some of the above named organizations have an adeptness in the breath and depth of their communication, authenticity, integrity, and intimacy that is generally unparalleled to those men I have met who have not dipped their toe in those waters.
-It is my hope that in posting the aforementioned groups, that you might be inspired to explore one or more of the above groups.
+It is my hope that in posting the aforementioned groups, that some may be inspired to explore one or more of the above groups.
 Most men I meet crave some aspect of what these groups offer, but don't know how to find it.)

 Other brownie points for following groups/events such as TED, Wisdom 2.0, Institute for Noetic Science (IONS), Science and Nonduality (SAND), the Edwardian Ball (or other costumed events), Hardly Strictly, etc. Sometimes being an adult feels like summer camp in the Bay Area.
 Too many interesting activities, too little time....